-One great way for trucking companies to increase their transport strength is by retaining owner-operator drivers to expand their fleets.
-But because these drivers are independent contractors rather than employees, a formal agreement must be in place to ensure everyone understands what’s expected of them.
+One great way trucking companies can increase their transport strength is by retaining owner-operator drivers to expand their fleets.
+But because these drivers are independent contractors, they need a formal owner-operator agreement to ensure everyone understands what’s expected of them.

 A properly prepared motor carrier lease agreement provides a detailed list of requirements for the trucking company and the owner-operator.
-This, in turn, eliminates confusion or questions.
+This increases transparency and eliminates confusion.

 What is an owner-operator lease agreement?

-An owner-operator lease agreement is a contract.
-This contract outlines specific terms when a trucking company leases services from independent truck drivers.
-Such an agreement is necessary because the owner-operators who provide service to a trucking company isn’t an employee.
-Rather, the driver is an independent contractor who leases hauling services to the company for a specific job.
+An owner-operator lease agreement is a contract that outlines specific terms when a trucking company leases services from independent truck drivers.
+This agreement is necessary because the owner-operator isn’t an employee and is providing a hauling services to the company for a specific job.
 In return, the company pays an agreed-upon fee to the driver.

-A detailed lease agreement between the trucking company and owner-operator also covers potential issues that might come up during the temporary relationship between these two parties.
-We’ll explain the different agreement elements in more detail below.
+A detailed lease agreement between the trucking company and owner-operator covers potential issues that might come up during the temporary relationship.
+This clearly sets expectations up front as to what’s expected legally.

 Types of owner-operator lease agreements

-First, it’s important to know that there is more than one type of trucking company owner-operator lease agreement.
-This is because independent truck drivers operate their businesses differently.
-Three common agreements are the lease-purchase agreement, lease program, and lease-on agreement.
+There are three main types of trucking company owner-operator lease agreement based on how independent truck drivers operate their businesses.
+They are the lease-purchase agreement, lease program, and lease-on agreement.

-Sometimes known as a lease-to-own agreement, this program allows an owner-operator to pay a set monthly fee to the carrier for use of the truck.
-At the end of the contract, the driver has the option to buy the vehicle.
+Sometimes known as a lease-to-own agreement, this program allows an owner-operator to pay a set monthly fee to the carrier for use of the truck used in an ongoing contract.
+At the end, the driver has the option to buy the vehicle.

 Similar to the lease-purchase agreement, a lease program means a trucking company “lends” a vehicle to an independent driver for use on the job.
 But the owner-operator isn’t required to buy the truck at the end of the lease.
 Once the contract ends, the trucking company can either renew the lease to the driver or lease him/her a different truck.